 One event chain is the order of calculation starting with a dedicated, often module input event.
 Or adequate, if the event processing is organized with event queues on each or a group of FBlocks, it is the resulting order of execution the events for any FBlock.
 If the data flow is split with a variable of style ofpVout... (which results in an instance variable) then the event chain is also split into more than one event chains.
-More event chains are joined together with the specific Join\UFBg1 FBtype if more as one event chain is necessary for data inputs.
+More event chains are joined together with the specific Join\UFB FBtype if more as one event chain is necessary for data inputs.

 it is Presumed that all input and output data of the module are assigned to events.
 The event connections in the module are not necessary and are just automatically propagated.
-But it is also possible to have some manual made event connections and also Join\UFBg1 FBlocks for a more 2024-03 not used, but it was used in 2019, todo: do not remove the idea).
+But it is also possible to have some manual made event connections and also Join\UFB FBlocks for a more sophisticated event flow, or if the event flow should be explicitly presented in the graphic.
+The fine wiring of events can then be carried out automatically on the basis of the data flow.